 You can also use the tool to gauge how your site performs in certain areas and where improvement is needed.
 If you don’t have ample coding experience or can’t find the time to make the required changes, investing in professional help would be a good idea.

 Over the years, local SEO has become a crucial component of mobile SEO.
-The past few years, mobile searches using the phrase “near me” have appeared more.
+In the past few years, mobile searches using the phrase “near me” have appeared more.
 What this means is more users are now searching for local businesses.

 Other search phrases people use to find local businesses near them include “open now,” “where can I buy,” and “near me.”
 With more people now doing local searches on mobile, it makes perfect sense to adapt your strategy to reach these people.